12 min read

 2. Fix and consolidate the chart of accounts

-Merge the duplicate “Office Supplies” accounts.
-Retire the one-off categories nobody uses.
+Your chart of accounts is the spine of your entire accounting system.
+It drives what your financial reports look like and, with that, how easy or difficult they are to read.
+Merge duplicate accounts.
+Get rid of the one-off categories nobody uses.
 Make sure accounts are the right type (an expense miscoded as an asset will quietly distort everything).
 A lean, sensible chart of accounts is the difference between reports you can read and reports you dread.

 3. Clean up accounts receivable

+I’m not sure I ever took on a client in my 30 years of doing this where there weren’t negative amounts in their A/R aging.
 Review the A/R aging.
-Clear invoices that were actually paid, write off what’s genuinely uncollectible, and investigate anything ancient.
+Almost every client I ever took on also had invoices that were actually paid.
+Write off what’s genuinely uncollectible, and investigate anything ancient.
 Stale receivables overstate both your income and what you think you’re owed.

 4. Clean up accounts payable

-Do the same on the A/P aging.
+A/P works just like A/R in reverse.
+Do the same thing on the A/P aging.
 Old unpaid bills that were actually paid (or were never real) inflate your liabilities.
 Match bills to payments and clear the noise.
+While you’re here, look for where you can take advantage of timely payment discounts.
+This is a great way to improve cash flow if the company has the cash flow to support it.

 5. Resolve unapplied payments and undeposited funds